Ratiepearl/hello-world/README.md

 My name is Pearl.
 I *like* to read books regarding the **evolution of technology**.
 I find it *interesting* how technology has improved the lives of mankind.
 I enjoy **dancing** and singing(I am not good at either.)
 > Dancing is a great form of self expression.
--first item I also like cooking.
--I like both indoors and outdoors.